SoumyadeepMukherjee/Matrix_Manipulation/README.md

 * Before making any contributions, it is highly recommended to go through the [Guidelines](https://github.com/SoumyadeepMukherjee/Matrix_Manipulation/blob/main/Contributing.md).

-Keep contributing please & do give it a star if you really find it helpful!!
+Do keep contributing & do give it a star if you really find it helpful!!